Change Log Files Location for ULS, Usage and Health Data Collection

 No doubts, diagnostic logs and “Usage and health data” logs are extremely helpful.
 However, it could cause performance issues and slow down SharePoint if not managed properly.
-These logs can use large amounts of drive space and can affect server performance.
-Also, can quickly fill the system disk which could potentially bring the entire system down!
+These logs can use large amounts of drive space and affect server performance.
+Also, it can quickly fill the system disk, which could potentially bring the entire system down!

 So, it is recommended to change the location of these log files to a different drive.